yarisvt/tyk-docs/tyk-docs/content/tyk-developer-portal/tyk-enterprise-developer-portal/release-notes/portal-1.2.0.md

 This feature provides an API to make it easier for admin users to manage their API Products:
 - List available API Products.
 - Change the content and description.
-- Add API specs to APIs.
+- Add link to Open API specification for APIs.

 ## Add TLS support
 This feature enables API Provides to secure the portal with [HTTPs]({{<ref "/tyk-stack/tyk-developer-portal/enterprise-developer-portal/install-tyk-enterprise-portal/configuration#portal_tls_enable">}}).